Maple Roasted Sweet Potatoes Recipe

 This recipe turns humble sweet potatoes into a conversation starter on any dinner table.
 And just like Sweet and Sour Pineapple Meatballs, it carries that playful balance of sweet and savory, the kind of flavor pairing that makes a meal feel more exciting without ever becoming complicated.

-The sticky glaze clings to tender chunks, while the nutty roasted bits add unexpected crunch, a mix of nostalgia and newfound sophistication in every bite.
+The sticky glaze clings to tender chunks, while the deeply roasted edges add unexpected crunch, a mix of nostalgia and newfound sophistication in every bite.

 Behind the Recipe